Guide to Work, Study, Travel and Living Abroad

 Buy a Better Life for Half the Price.

-I won’t mislead you by pretending I was not already a Tim Leffel fan before reading A Better Life for Half the Price.
-We have things in common.
-He’s a longtime expat with a special affinity for Latin America, as am I. He’s a frugal traveler; I’m a frugal traveler.
-Heck, we even both taught in Korea and Turkey.
-We’ve even been known, from time to time, to write for the same website (hint: it’s this one).
-On the surface, it was easy to guess that the book and I were going to nestle in well together.
+I must confess that I was a Tim Leffel fan before reading A Better Life for Half the Price .
+We have travel and living experiences in common.
+He's a longtime expat with a particular affinity for Latin America, as am I. He's a frugal traveler; I'm a frugal traveler.
+We even both taught in Korea and Turkey.
+Occasionally, we've even been known to write for the same website (hint: it's this one).

 Also having written a classic, The World’s Cheapest Destinations (now in its 4th edition), Tim Leffel is a go-to expert on going global as inexpensively as possible.
 (Editor's note: He has also written a fine book on Travel Writing with an associated blog.)

-However, it was exactly these commonalities that had me quite honestly a little concerned about reading his book.
+However, these commonalities made me a little concerned about reading his book.
 Undoubtedly, Tim would spend some time establishing the reality of living abroad.
-I wondered whether it would be time well spent.
+Would it be time well spent?

 Was I really up to going through all that again?
 As it turned out, I was interested in hearing it all again, and the case was compelling.

-To his credit, Leffel has an easy-going conversational prose style that transforms the subject into both an enjoyable and informative read.
-What’s more, his take on expat living isn’t his alone, but rather the shared stories of over 50 different interviewees from countries all over the globe, living in countries worldwide.
-The angle Tim takes offers many and varied perspectives, all of which ensure that the information is fresh and first-hand, even for those of us who are no longer in need of convincing.
+To his credit, Leffel has an easy-going conversational prose style that transforms the subject into an enjoyable and informative read.
+What's more, his take on expat living isn't his alone, but rather the shared stories of over 50 different interviewees from countries all over the globe living in countries worldwide.
+Tim's angle offers many varied perspectives, ensuring the information is fresh and first-hand, even for those who no longer need convincing.

 Reading the book felt a bit like having a round-table with seasoned pros.
 If I already needed to be put at ease, the advice offered would have more than done so, and it would have had me strongly motivated to change my life.
 Check out this article about finding a property in Latin America to get an idea about some of the options Leffel discusses.

-On the other hand, I really respect the fact that Leffel lays it all out there for readers without sugarcoating: Some folks just aren’t meant to ship off to exotic countries.
-While I’ve spent much of my time verbally wondering why more people aren’t expatriating, Tim is a more astute in recognizing that this life isn’t for everyone.
-He highlights some of the self-analysis recommended before making such an important move.
-There is a key section (“Are You Cut Out for This Life?”) in the book for people looking to move abroad for the first time that should read once or twice, while being honest with yourself.
-If you feel yourself ready for more, Leffel is an excellent guide to help you navigate through the processes of choosing a destination, setting up a home, and earning a living.
+I respect that Leffel lays it out for readers without sugarcoating: Some folks just aren't meant to ship off to exotic countries.
+While I've spent much of my time verbally wondering why more people aren't expatriating, Tim is more astute in recognizing that this life isn't for everyone.
+He highlights some of the self-analysis recommended before making such a significant move.
+A key section ("Are You Cut Out for This Life?") in the book for people looking to move abroad for the first time should read once or twice while being honest with yourself.
+If you feel ready for more, Leffel is an excellent guide to help you choose a destination, set up a home, and earn a living.

-Finally, Leffel thoughtfully provides an extensive list of useful websites and blogs to help research the nuts and bolts of making a move to actually seek out a better life for half the price actually happen.
+Finally, Leffel thoughtfully provides an extensive list of useful websites and blogs to help research the nuts and bolts of moving to seek a better life for half the price.

-For those content to stop at an overview, the book is all you need.
-Leffel’s book is $22—an inexpensive investment to explore a distant curiosity.
+The book is all you need for those content to stop at an overview.
+Leffel’s book is $22—an inexpensive investment to explore a major investment in your future life.

 However, for those who swiftly reach the end of this page-turner of a book, there are more extensive options: For $89, Tim Leffel offers membership in a private Facebook group of expats, bonus webinars, recorded interviews, and a regular newsletter.